Seby Zavala Player Props: White Sox vs. Reds

 Seby Zavala At The Plate

-- Zavala has a double, a home run and three walks while batting .171.
+- Zavala has a double, two home runs and three walks while batting .179.

-- This year, Zavala has tallied at least one hit in four of 17 games (23.5%), and had multiple hits twice.
+- Zavala has gotten a hit in five of 18 games this season (27.8%), with multiple hits twice.

-- He has gone deep in one of 17 games, and in 2.6% of his plate appearances.
+- He has hit a home run in two of 18 games played this year, and in 4.8% of his plate appearances.

-- Zavala has an RBI in one game this year, and it was more than one in that game.
+- Zavala has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored at least once four times this year (23.5%), including one multi-run game.
+- In five of 18 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.